 - reconnecting with survival skills

-What Are The Benefits Of Wilderness Programs For Addiction?
+What Are The Benefits Of Wilderness Activities For Addiction?

-- offering a unique learning opportunity outside of the typical rehab setting
+- experience a unique learning opportunity outside of the typical rehab setting

-Many people picture drug and alcohol rehab centers as hospital-like settings, where people sit inside, attend groups, and occasionally attend individual therapy sessions.
-While this can often be part of the picture, this does not always reflect the full reality.
+Many people picture drug and alcohol residential treatment centers as hospital-like settings where people sit inside, attend groups, and occasionally attend individual therapy sessions.
+While this can often be part of the picture, this does not always always reflect the full reality.

 The Open Psychology Journal — A Meta Analysis of Adventure Therapy Outcomes and Moderators

 - The Open Psychology Journal — A Meta-Analysis of Adventure Therapy Outcomes and Moderators